 - After dinner: “What’s the hook?”
 (Pitch session to panel of Emily, Elise, and Sunita)

 - Revising for Humor and Heart with Elise Broach

-- Manuscript workshopping as a whole group (final four manuscripts)
+- Manuscript workshopping as a whole group (part four)

-- Q&A: Ask Us Anything: Writing, Editing, and Publishing Q&A with Elise, Emily, and Sunita
+- Ask Us Anything: Writing, Editing, and Publishing Q&A with Elise, Emily, and Sunita